molily/molily.de/_posts/2017-11-25-robust-javascript.md

 This check uses `typeof` to assert `fetch` is defined and has an arbitrary type except Undefined.
 This is implicit: We assert `fetch` exists, then assume it’s a function defined by the Fetch API.

 Both are useful feature checks.
+Personally, I follow the rule “explicit is better than implicit”.

 ### Type checks with `instanceof`

-Besides `typeof`, there are several other ways to get the type of a value.
+Besides `typeof`, there are several other ways to check the type of a value.
 One of them is the `instanceof` operator.

 Simply speaking, `instanceof` returns whether an object is an instance of a given class.
 For example, `value instanceof Date` returns true if the value is a `Date` object. `instanceof` expects the object on the left side and a class on the right side.

 More precisely, `instanceof` returns whether an object inherits from the `prototype` property of a given constructor.
 To understand this, we quickly need to revisit ECMAScript’s object model.

 ECMAScript is a language based on prototypal inheritance.
-Every object has a prototype reference that may reference another object.
+Every object has a prototype reference that may point to another object.
 If a property cannot be found on the object, the JavaScript engine follows the prototype reference and looks for the property on the prototype.

 This principle is quite simple.
 Imagine someone asking you a question, but you don’t know the answer.
 You still try to be helpful: “I’m sorry, I don’t know the answer myself, but I know someone who is an expert on this topic!”
 So the other person walks to the expert and repeats the question.

 Since a prototype is a simple object, it can have its own prototype again.
-This way, a prototype chain is formed: Objects referencing other objects, like `a` &rarr; `b` &rarr; `c`.
-The engien walks up the prototype chain to find a property.
+This way, a [prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) is formed: Objects referencing other objects, like `a` &rarr; `b` &rarr; `c`.
+The engine walks up the prototype chain to find a property.
 When you retrieve a property on `a` and it cannot be found, `b` is searched, then `c`.

 How does `instanceof` fit in here?
 Let’s investigate what happens when `value instanceof Date` is evaluated. `instanceof` expects a constructor on the right side, `Date` in the example.
 First the engine gets the `prototype` property of the constructor, `Date.prototype`.
 This is the prototype of all Date objects.
 Then it takes the value on the left side, `value`, and walks up its prototype chain.
 If `Date.prototype` is found in the chain, the operator returns `true`, otherwise `false`.

 In consequence, `value instanceof Date` checks whether the value inherits from `Date.prototype` using prototypal inheritance.

-`instanceof` checks are only applicable the type Object and subtypes like Function, Array, RegExp, Date, etc. `instanceof` always returns false for primitive types (see above).
+The `instanceof` operator is only applicable to the type Object and subtypes like Function, Array, RegExp, Date, etc. `instanceof` always returns false for primitive types (see above).

 Another drawback limits the usefulness of `instanceof`: It does not work across windows, like frames, iframes and popup windows.